Submitted by guest blogger, Eileen Mowrey

 What’s better than one great brewery?
 Two, of course!
 A staple of the Lake Placid community, Lake Placid Pub & Brewery, serves one of the most recognizable local beers in the Adirondacks – Ubu Ale.
 Though less iconic, their other two brews – Big Slide IPA and Ubu’s Golden Ale –definitely sport great flavor.
 In 2016, the local favorite’s sleek, modern sister was born.
 Big Slide Brewery & Public House brews onsite and serves all ten beers on tap.
 From light pale ales to heavy porters and stouts, they cover all the bases.
 Stop in for a peek behind the scenes!
 Huge glass windows look in on their hybrid brew tanks and the wall of wooden barrels behind their bar isn’t just for decoration – it’s barrel-aging at work!
 But what about the food?
 While The Pub offers a wide selection of more traditional pub fare, Big Slide focuses more on locally inspired farm-to-table cuisine.
 Either way, you can’t go wrong.
 It’s all delicious!

-The front of house for Great Adirondack Brewing Company, Great Adirondack Steak and Seafood, pairs their IPAs, blondes, stouts, and Belgian-style ales with artfully prepared burgers, sandwiches, and entrees.
+This long-time Main Street staple pairs their IPAs, blondes, stouts, and Belgian-style ales with artfully prepared burgers, sandwiches, and entrees.
 Brewed year-round in seven stainless steel barrels using both imported and domestic ingredients, Great Adirondack Brewing Company produces 350 barrels of beer a year.
 If you do the math, that means you have 86,800 pints to pair with their Adirondack Poutine, Wolfjaw Burger, or Bacon Wrapped Angus Sirloin.
 The warm, rustic atmosphere combined with the rich comfort foods will leave you feeling full and happy.

 From the bottle